Bokab01/Sellar/OFFICIAL_CONTENT_IMPLEMENTATION.md

 - Ensure OfficialBadge is imported correctly

 ### Avatar not displaying
-- Check if `require('../../assets/icon/icon-light.png')` path is correct
+- Check if `require('../../assets/icon/icon-light.png')` and `icon-dark.png` paths are correct
-- Verify the icon-light.png file exists in assets/icon/ folder
+- Verify both icon files exist in `assets/icon/` folder
-- Try using a different image format if needed
+- Ensure theme.mode is accessible and correct
+- Check if the Image component is properly rendering with explicit dimensions

 ### Profile navigation still works
 - Ensure `disabled={isOfficial}` prop is set